 Color Blindness Glasses Can Change a Baseball Player’s Life

 Color blindness changes how an individual sees colors; it does not mean that an individual cannot see color at all.
-In fact, most individuals with some form of color blindness will see colors in shades of gray or black and white instead of being able to differentiate between different shades of reds or greens.
+Most colorblind people see colors as shades of gray, not as different reds or greens.

 Color blindness glasses can change a baseball player’s life.
 Color blind players have trouble distinguishing between the white ball and the white stitches on it.
 This can be dangerous if they don’t see the ball coming toward them!
-But with color blind glasses, everything changes: now color blind players do not have trouble seeing which is which anymore because these special glasses correct their vision so now these players will always catch that ball no matter what happens!
+But with color blind glasses, everything changes.
+Color blind players no longer have trouble telling which is which.
+These special glasses fix their vision.
+Now, they will always catch that ball no matter what.

 Color Blindness Glasses And Tennis Player